FabienGreard/ami/README.md

 <img src="https://travis-ci.org/FabienGreard/ami.svg?branch=master" alt="build" />

 #AMI
 Ami is an AI !
-It has to be used as a friend, she want to be your friend !
+It has to be used as a friend, also it is a she !

 #Dev-Roadmap